24/7 Booking: (858) 522-0264 | TCP #0046494-A | $1.5M Insurance Native American & Woman-Owned

 From the Driver's Seat: What Apps Don't Tell You

 Google Maps will tell you the drive to SAN is 20 minutes.
-It will not tell you that Terminal 2 West has one operational lane during the 6:30am window because three TSA officers called out.
-It will not tell you that the standard security line at T2 West on a Monday morning with reduced staffing runs 28 minutes, not 10.
+It will not tell you that the standard security line at Terminal 2 West on a Monday morning can run 25–30 minutes, not 10, or that certain checkpoints open earlier than others.
 And it will not tell you that your carrier's check-in desk closes 45 minutes before departure, not 30.

 We run SAN every day.
 We know which checkpoints open early, which lanes move faster by hour, and which terminals have the most reliable curbside access for luxury vehicles.
 When you book with EGT, your pickup time is calculated based on real current conditions — not a mapping algorithm.

-One specific piece of advice for the current period: if you are flying out of Terminal 2 on a weekday morning, use TSA PreCheck if you have it.
-PreCheck lanes at SAN have been significantly less affected by the staffing shortage than standard lanes.
-The investment in a PreCheck or Global Entry enrollment pays for itself in a single Monday morning departure right now.
+One specific piece of advice: if you are flying out of Terminal 2 on a weekday morning, use TSA PreCheck if you have it.
+PreCheck lanes at SAN move significantly faster than standard lanes — the investment in a PreCheck or Global Entry enrollment pays for itself in a single Monday morning departure.

 Frequently Asked Questions